ilan-anodot/anodotcost_api_docs_slate/source/includes/_Topology.md

 https://app.anodot.com/api/v2/topology/map/load/1/end \
 -H 'Content-Type: application/json' \
 -H "Authorization: Bearer ${TOKEN}"
 ```

 ## Topology Metric Mapping
-This API uploads a metric mapping of the user by mapping between the Entity "id" to the Metric dimension.
+This API loads a metric mapping of the user by mapping between the "Entity id" to the Metric dimension.
 This API is not used periodically but upon changes to the user metrics.

 <aside class="success">
 A Pro Tip:</br>
-Entity “id” argument:
+"Entity id” argument:
 The mapping provides the option to concatenate the metric dimension in order to create the match to the topology Dimension ID.
 For example:
 Metric: ifInUcastPkts, Host:Router1,Interface:GE-1/1/0